 - Trim the cheeks of any fat, sinew and silver skin

-- Cover the cheeks in your rub of choice
+- Cover the cheeks in your the spice rub

-- Once at temperature, place the cheeks in an aluminum tray, and pour over the stout.
-We used Young’s Double Chocolate Stout in our cook – just one bottle out of the four pack…
+- Once at temperature, place the cheeks in an aluminium tray, and pour over the stout or beef stock.
+(Try Young’s Double Chocolate Stout)

-- Add the butter and sprinkle brown sugar over the meat, and back on the smoker or in the oven.
+- Add the butter and sprinkle brown sugar over the meat, cover the tray with foil and braise

 - Every 30 mins, turn the meat over in the braise

 - Once the cheeks probe like butter, you’re done (at around 205F).